Acrospermum

 Index Fungorum number: IF 54; Facesoffungi number: FoF 06381, 28 morphological species (Species Fungorum 2022), 8 species with molecular data.

 Saprobic or epiphytic on herbaceous plants.
 Sexual morph: Ascomata solitary or in groups, superficial, club-shaped to conoid, erect, uni-locular, brown to blackish when dry, with a short stipe or sessile, flattened when dry, swelling when moist, ostiole large, apex rounded.
 Peridium in horizontal section comprising three layers, an outer layer comprising dark brown cells of textura angularis, a central thick layer, comprising pale brown tissue of gelatinized hyphae with elongated cells, and an inner layer comprising dense tissue of small, light brown cells.
 Hamathecium of narrow, long, pseudoparaphyses.
 Asci 8-spored, bitunicate, narrowly cylindrical, pedicellate, with an ocular chamber.
 Ascospores fasciculate, filiform, hyaline, multi-septate, almost as long as the asci, smooth-walled.
 Asexual morph: Hyphomycetous.
 Conidiophores micronematous, pale brown, septate, branched or un-branched.
 Conidiogenous cells holoblastic, sympodial with denticles, long cylindrical, pale brown, smooth-walled.
-Conidia cylindrical, long ellipsoid, pale yellow, 1–3-septate, apically rounded, smooth-walled (Adapted from Webster 1956 and Hyde et al. 2013).
+Conidia cylindrical, long ellipsoid, pale yellow, 1–3-septate, apically rounded, smooth-walled (adapted from Webster 1956, Hyde et al. 2013).

 Type species: Acrospermum compressum Tode